 Brand democracy spoke out loud and clear and it didn’t say anything positive about Comcast.

 Brand value (or equity) indicates how powerfully your brand or reputation influences buying decisions.
 Your brand value can be expressed as three Xs:

-- eXperience – how customers describe or rate their history of dealing with your businesses.
-This could cover the products/services themselves or the pre- and post-sales customer care they received.
-This could be gathered through metrics like NPS (Net Promoter Score) or through anecdotal feedback.
+- eXperience – how customers rate their dealings with your businesses.
+This could be gathered through metrics like NPS (Net Promoter Score).